sirisian/ecmascript-types/README.md

 ### Generic Functions

-While generics aren't included in this proposal I'm including an overview for future implementations just to show the general syntax.
-This is more to show that a generic syntax can be seamlessly added with no issues.
+This section is to show that a generic syntax can be seamlessly added with no syntax issues.
+A generic function example:

 ```js
 function Foo<T>(foo:T):T